prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-# Example: `zil_commit` Object B

 - Now we move the entire sync list to the commit list

 ---